alphagov/government-service-design-manual/service-manual/the-team/transformation-partner.md

 ## Specific Expertise

-We would like to see specific expertise with practices including:
+Across the team, we'd like to see specific expertise with a number of practices.
+Not all these practices are mandatory for an [Agile team](/service-manual/agile/), but we'd expect a prospective partner to be able to be familiar with these practices, to be able discuss them, and to decide upon their use pragmatically.

+Note that how these capabilities are split across roles will differ from team to team.
+What matters is that these things can be done, not who in the team does what.

 * Development practices
     * Pair programming